luciaeveberger/wizard_simulation/README.md

 # WIZARD

+## Running the game

+`python wizard.py`

+The round number will print along with the winning cards and players bet.
+At the end of the round, the winning player and strategy will print.

 ## Strategies:

 After assessing the game, I devised the following strategies.
 The bettors below bet on a combination of: